tonykslee/basic-rest-service/readme.md

 This application is an example REST API that ACMS REST services can be modeled after.
 It includes several basic features of a modern production level REST service.

+#### This branch features an example of calling an external api and writing unit tests to mock the responses with mock and spy

 These basic features include:
 1. Basic package structure
 2. Spring Security - Basic Authentication